ANTsX/ANTs/README.txt

 hippocampus or cortical regions or lobes of the lung).
 Many prior-based segmentation possibilities are available in the Apocrita tool.

+The ants.pdf file has more details and examples.

 # directory guide:
 Documentation -- pdf / tex describing ANTS
 Examples    -- the executable programs and test data in Examples/Data